qubic/integration/Partners/tx-based-workflow.md

 ## Endpoint summary

 The RPC infrastructure is composed of several services that serve different purposes.
+The **Live API** reflects the current network data and gets the data from the nodes directly and the **Query API** provides indexed and verified historical data.
 This section briefly describes these services and their endpoints.

 > [Full API Swagger Documentation](swagger/qubic-rpc-doc.html?urls.primaryName=Qubic%20Query%20V2%20Tree)